 Investment Adviser.
-Pzena Investment Management, LLC is the Small Cap Fund's investment adviser.
+Pzena Investment Management, LLC is the Mid Cap Fund's investment adviser.

 Portfolio Managers.
-Mr. Evan Fox (Principal and Portfolio Manager), Mr. John Flynn (Principal and Portfolio Manager) and Mr. Benjamin S. Silver (Principal and Portfolio Manager) are the portfolio managers primarily responsible for the day-to-day management of the Small Cap Fund's portfolio.
-Messrs.
-Fox, Flynn and Silver have managed the Fund since its inception in April 2016.
+Mr. Richard Pzena (Chairman, Principal, Co-Chief Investment Officer and Portfolio Manager), Mr. John Flynn (Principal and Portfolio Manager) and Mr. Benjamin Silver (Principal and Portfolio Manager) are the portfolio managers primarily responsible for the day-to-day management of the Mid Cap Fund's portfolio.
+Mr. Pzena has managed the Fund since its inception in 2014.
+Mr. Flynn has managed the Fund since August 2015 and Mr. Silver has managed the Fund since July 2017.